 Darwin Ship Lift and Marine Industry Project

+The Northern Territory Government is building the largest ship lift in Northern Australia.
 The Ship Lift Facility will enable the maintenance and servicing of Defence and Australian Border Force vessels, along with commercial and private vessels, including from the oil, gas and marine industries.

 The project will drive local industry, create local jobs and help to consolidate Darwin’s position as a hub for marine maintenance and servicing.